JeffreyRiggle/my-site/content/blog/building-a-discord-bot/index.md

 date: '2026-04-03'
 ---

 Now that we know the high level overview of Robit, its time to cover the build out of the server.
 As I mentioned in the last blog the main goal for this project was to learn electron, so the work on the server was not the main focus for me.
 What I wanted the bot to do was handle messages from discord channels and perform some actions based on what was observed.

-## Choosing a library

-This server was written in Node.js because it was the path of least resistence.
+To create the path of least resistance the server was written in Node.js.
 By this point in my career I was completely preoccupied with JavaScript.
 Setting up a proper C# or Java server simply required more effort than using Node.

+## Choosing a package

-To interact with discord I did a quick search and found [discord.js](https://discord.js.org/).
-As is typical, I spent the bare minimum amount of time to find the popular library.
-I did not consider any alternatives and learned the bare minimum about the library.
-The result, I build a system that ignored most of what the library I was pulling in had to offer.
+To interface with Discord I did a quick search and found [discord.js](https://discord.js.org/).
+As is typical, I spent the bare minimum amount of time to find the popular package.
+I did not consider any alternatives and learned the bare minimum about the package.
+The result, I build a system that ignored most of what the package I was pulling in had to offer.

-The way I used the library involved subscribing to message events on all channels for the server in question.
+The way I used the package involved subscribing to message events on all channels for the server in question.
 Then Robit would parse each message.
 If the message happened to start with `!robit` the server would proceed to process the message.
 Much of what I did was supported by default with the concept of [commands](https://discordjs.guide/legacy/slash-commands/advanced-creation) in discord.js.
 A little more time spent researching and I could have narrowed the surface area of my backend even more.

 ## Running the server

-This is another project where the supported runtime of the project changed overtime.
-Much like my like other projects, the entire configuation of this application was determined by a single JSON file.
+Once again the runtime of this project changed overtime.
+The entire configuation of this application was determined by a single JSON file.
 This configuration file had all of the permissions, actions, etc defined inside of it.
 In the beginning, this would only run on a local machine and assumed you would run the program using Node while passing in the configuration file.

 ```bash
 > node main.js myconfig.json
 ```

-Looking at how I handled the agrument processing is a bit humorous to me.
+In retropsect the agrument processing is a bit humorous to me.

 ```javascript
 let configFile;